 Read our Student Charter

-Our Student Charter outlines what you can expect from Cardiff University and its Students’ Union and the role that you have in making the most of your time with us.
+Our Student Charter outlines what you can expect from us and our Students’ Union and the role that you have in making the most of your time with us.

 We’d suggest reading our Student Charter before you arrive.

 The global coronavirus (COVID-19) pandemic means that now more than ever, we all work to support each other, to behave appropriately and with consideration, and to intervene when we see others failing to uphold the behaviour and standards of the university.

 We have introduced a new self-regulating Community Commitment for all staff and students to support everyone through this time.
 Students should make themselves aware of the commitment and guidance for escalating any concerns about the conduct of others.

 We commit to making the student experience the best it can be by: